Aniviaggg/Alpha-Libertee/README.md

 # Alpha-Libertee
-this can be a palce where CS cohort at Alpha Libertee can work together as a team on creating a transformer function.
+this can be a place where CS cohort at Alpha Libertee can work together as a team on creating a transformer function.